JulianSchroden/camera_control_dart/README.md

 final propCapability = descriptor.getCapability<ControlPropCapability>();
 final supportedPropTypes = propCapability.supportedProps;

+// Initialize a list of all supported properties including their current and allowed values final supportedProps = <ControlProp>[];
+for (final propType in supportedPropTypes) {
-// Get the ControlProp by ControlpropType final apertureProp = await camera.getProp(ControlPropType.aperture);
+  final controlProp = await camera.getProp(propType);
-if (apertureProp == null) {
+  if (controlProp != null) {
-  return;
+    supportedProps.add(controlProp);
   }
+}

+// TODO: Dummy function to simulate some user interaction to pick a value for a type final (propType, propValue) = await pickValue(supportedProps);

-// Set the aperture to one of its allowed values camera.setProp(apertureProp.type, apertureProp.allowedValues.first);
+// Set the property to one of its allowed values await camera.setProp(propType, propValue);
 ```

 ### Live View Image Acquisition